 If you are a beginner, mudras are best when done somewhere quiet and peaceful, without distractions.

-Some of the best times to use mudras are in the morning, during lunch break, after work, and before bed.
+Some of the best times to practice mudras are in the morning, during lunch break, after work, and before bed.
 As I mentioned, it is entirely up to you when you practice the mudras.
 Try to be relaxed and focused.
 If you truly want a profound transformational experience, go to a relaxing and beautiful nature spot and try practising mudras there.
 You’ll love it.

 You can just do them at home if you like.
 Then, once you have grown accustomed to the different mudras [see the list and pictures below] you will be able to use them more easily and more quickly wherever you happen to be.
 For instance, if you’re stuck with a bad customer on the phone at work you can use the Gyan mudra (palms up with index finger touching thumb).
 The Gyan mudra is a very relaxing mudra.
 So in stressful moments you can use the mudra for a quick spot of relaxation.